I want to personally welcome you back to this

 IRA in a fixed bank or insurance annuity account, just don't

-ever pull out anything but interest earnings!
-And, if you
+ever pull out anything but interest earnings for as long as

 Obviously on low earnings accounts (both